nodejs/node-auto-test/README.md

   </a>
 </p>

-Node.js is an open-source, cross-platform, JavaScript runtime environment.
+Node.js is an amazing project.
 It executes JavaScript code outside of a browser.
 For more information on using Node.js, see the [Node.js Website][].